PostgreSQL Concurrency with MVCC

 WHERE clause will rerun after the initial transaction commits, and the

 UPDATE takes place if the

 WHERE clause is still satisfied.
 Here’s an example of two transactions modifying a row where the initial

 UPDATE causes the

 WHERE clause of the second transaction to return no rows.
-Therefore the second transaction does not update any rows at all:
+Therefore the second transaction doesn’t update any rows at all:

 If you need finer control over this behavior, you can set the transaction isolation level to

 SERIALIZABLE.
-With this strategy the above scenario will just fail, because it says “If the row I’m modifying has been modified by another transaction, don’t even try,” and Postgres will respond with the error message
+With this strategy the above scenario fails because it says “If the row I’m modifying has been modified by another transaction, don’t even try,” and Postgres responds with the error message

 ERROR: could not serialize access due to concurrent update.
 It’s up to your app to handle that error and try again, or to give up if that’s what makes sense.